 More information regarding the specific curriculum of each program can be found on the NWC website (www.usnwc.edu).
 NCC and NSC operate on a trimester academic year.
-While MSGSC and IMSOC operate outside of the trimester academic year.
-All programs include a brief but vital orientation period that precedes academic classes.
+Both programs include a brief but vital orientation period that precedes academic classes.
 Regardless of the program, the primary teaching method is by seminar supported by reading, research, case studies, and lectures.
 Resident faculty and visiting lectures are used, but formal lectures are held to a minimum.
 Seminars are small (12-15 students) to take advantage of instructor-student relationships and to enable each officer to participate to the fullest.